Skip to main content

 What you can and cannot take on board as luggage.

-What you can and can’t take
+What you can’t take

 To make sure everyone can travel safely with us, there are a few things we don’t allow on our trains under any circumstances, and some restricted items that will have to be booked on a courier service.
+If you’re not sure about a particular item, just get in touch to check before you travel.
+Find out more about customs regulations when travelling between the UK and Europe.

 Remember, this list doesn’t cover absolutely everything, but it’s a good guide to what you can and can’t take with you.